aikkala/user-in-the-box/README.md

 ## TODO list
 - cameras, lighting
 - separate Task class into World and Task classes, where the former defines the world and the latter defines only the interactive task?
-- create a setup.py for the simulators so they (and required packages) can be easily installed?

 ## Troubleshooting